Skip to content

 When you call app.install(MyModule.new), the generated install method fires.
 Each binding is added to the App's binding list.
 When the WebView starts, the Runner hands the full list to the Bridge, which wires each one as a WebView binding callback — a JavaScript-callable function backed by native code.

-Lune's own built-in capabilities (lifecycle, filesystem, clipboard, window controls, dialogs, tray, notifications, screen) are registered the same way — as Installable classes.
+Lune's own built-in plugins (system, filesystem, clipboard, window controls, dialogs, tray, notifications, screen) are registered the same way — as Installable classes.
 There is no separate path for built-in vs user bindings.

 4. JavaScript stub generation